 On this approx. 1,5 hour sailing trip we will sail around Heimaey and we will see the island from sea which is spectacular.
-During the sailing a guide will tell you about the history of the islands, settlement/viking sagas, the geological history, the volcanic eruption on the island in 1973 as well as in inform you about Surtsey the youngest island in the world which is a part of the archipelago.
+During the sailing, a guide will tell you about the history of the islands, settlement/Viking sagas, the geological history, the volcanic eruption on the island in 1973 as well as informing you about Surtsey the youngest island in the world which is a part of the archipelago.
 We will see various rock formations and sail along the new lava that enlarged the Heimaey island by 2 km.

 There are numerous bird species around Vestmannaeyjar that nest on the cliffs and on the surrounding islands.
 We will see plenty of birds and seabirds such as the iconic puffin, fulmars, kittiwakes and gannets.
 Often, we also see seals and whales sometimes duck up in high summer such as orcas, porpoises and dolphins.
-During the sailing we will visit two sea caves, “Fjósið” which is inside the cape Höfði, that is known to be the windiest place in Europe and Klettshellir which is known for its marvelous acoustics.
+During the sailing, we will visit two sea caves, “Fjósið” which is inside the cape Höfði, which is known to be the windiest place in Europe and Klettshellir which is known for its marvellous acoustics.

 The boat Halikon is a 14,73 metre passenger ship that takes 50 passengers.
 There is seating for 28 passengers indoors and about 10 passengers outdoors as well as plenty of space for standing.